wkiri/DEMUD/scripts/cnn_feat_extraction/README.md

 *[Files]*
 - `model_dir` is the folder where caffe model definitions are stored.
 - `imageset_dir` is the imageset directory.
 It contains images or subdirectories.
-Do not include non-image files in the directory; while it will be rejected, it will mess up the imagecount.
+Do not include non-image files in the directory; while they will be rejected, the imagecount will be incorrect.
 - `model_def` is the `.prototxt` file within `imageset_dir`.
 - `model_weights` is the `.caffemodel` file within `imageset_dir`.
 - `mean_image` is the `.npy` file within `imageset_dir`.